Summer Guide for Goth Girls

-A good setting spray is going to be your best friend if you want to avoid this from happening to you this summer and Gerard Cosmetics offers just that with their Slay All Day Makeup Setting Spray.
-Not only can you choose from 7 amazing scents but you can also be content with the fact that the brand is cruelty-free and that you are getting amazing value for money as this product is only £14.50!
-(Link to website attached below.)
+A good setting spray is going to be your best friend if you want to avoid this from happening to you this summer, and Gerard Cosmetics offers just that with their Slay All Day Makeup Setting Spray.
+Not only can you choose from 7 amazing scents, but you can also be content with the fact that the brand is cruelty-free and that you are getting amazing value for the money.

-Chiffon kimono's are a great choice as they are really lightweight and when paired with the right outfit and accessories will help channel your inner witch.
-This one can be found on eBay for the bargain price of £4.64 including P&P!
+Chiffon kimonos are a great choice as they are really lightweight, and when paired with the right outfit and accessories, will help channel your inner witch.
+This one can be found on eBay for bargain prices!

 Channel your inner Black Widow with these black denim spider web shorts from Disturbia.
 The lace detailing is a very pretty additional touch.

-Pro Tip: Get creative and add your Gothic embellishments along the frames to allow your own individuality to shine through.
+Pro tip: Get creative and add your gothic embellishments along the frames to allow your individuality to shine through.